TongBaoTran/Audio_Regconition/README.md

  I have included here the sample model file and label file for the dataset ESC-50:ESC-50: Dataset for Environmental Sound Classification.
 The model types have two types: Single or Multiple.
 Single model Type will give the one prediction with the highest probability, whereas the "Multiple" will give several possible predictions for the selected sound.

  # Running the project
  You can download the repository, create a virtual enviroment in which you install necessary libraries such as Numpy, Pandas, PyAudio, Matplotlib, etc, and run the application.
+ I include the Demonstration.mkv file to illustrate how the application looks like and works.